 About the Collection

 Geoff first saw an Auricula in a garden of a neighbour in the village of Rosemarket in Pembrokeshire, this plant was known as a “rackler” a piece of which was given to Geoff which he later named “Rosemarket Rackler” the first of many old plants which were collected countrywide.
 Some of our plants have a history dating back over a hundred years.
 One introduction is an old Border Auricula named “Upperfields” by Joe Braddock who lives near Moreton-in-Marsh, Gloucester, Joe has known the plant for over fifty years and kindly brought some to us.
-New varieties are also welcome in the collection, several have recently been donated by John Green of Totnes, Devon.
+New varieties were welcomed to the collection, several donated by Cheril Hebdon, John Green and Martin Davies.
 Many of the old border auriculas typically have a history dating back many years, most perhaps not good enough for the Florists’ benches but too pretty to discard so planted out in the garden.

-Bob Bach, famous for his Eden Border Auriculas has kindly donated many of his plants to us, which we now show on Open Days as the “Eden Collection”.
-A current programme of crossing some of the Eden Collection and Patti’s Borders is ongoing, hopefully the combination will give us some interesting new varieties, the most recent, we have given the greenhouse name ‘Dolly Mixture’ one of these I have given a greenhouse name of “Patti’s Plum” (see pictures)
+Bob Bach, famous for his Eden Border Auriculas kindly donated many of his plants to us, which we have shown on Open Days as the “Eden Collection”.
+A programme of crossing some of the Eden Collection and Patti’s Borders gave us some interesting new varieties, the most recent, we have given the greenhouse name ‘Dolly Mixture’ one of these I have given a greenhouse name of “Patti’s Plum” (see pictures)

 We are members of the National Auricula and Primula Society (Midlands & West Section)